wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getpendingsize.md

 ---
-title: trx:/wallet/getpendingsize \[GET\]
+title: /wallet/getpendingsize - TRON
-description: Get the size of the pending pool queue
+description: Example code for the /wallet/getpendingsize rest method. Сomplete guide on how to use /wallet/getpendingsize rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters